 Class enrollment limit: 12 students.

 The legislative experience the student gains in the clinical placement will be enhanced by required participation in an advanced legislative process seminar.
-The seminar will provide each student with the opportunity to reflect on his or her experience, share the experience with other clinical participants, and explore both issues arising out of the legislative process, and substantive issues of law connected to specific legislation that is a focus of the student's clinical placement.
-The seminar will also address the jurisprudence/"legisprudence" of statutory law and the legislative and judicial cultures; the allocation of power to enact and interpret statutes and constitutional provisions; parliamentary law and the legislative rules of procedure (including issues of justiciability); the investigative power of legislatures; the regulation of participants and ethics; the relevance of administrative law to statutory law; and the budget process and related legal issues.
+The seminar will provide each student with the opportunity to reflect on the student’s experience, share the experience with other clinical participants, and explore both issues arising out of the legislative process, and substantive issues of law connected to specific legislation that is a focus of the student’s clinical placement.
+The seminar will also address the jurisprudence/”legisprudence” of statutory law and the legislative and judicial cultures; the allocation of power to enact and interpret statutes and constitutional provisions; parliamentary law and the legislative rules of procedure (including issues of justiciability); the investigative power of legislatures; the regulation of participants and ethics; the relevance of administrative law to statutory law; and the budget process and related legal issues.
 Other topics will be added during the semester based on student interest and the issues of the particular legislative session.
 Guest speakers who are participants in the legislative process will be a key element of the seminar.

 The seminar also focuses on the professional skills necessary for competent legislative research and writing skills connected to bill drafting.
 This is accomplished by studying time-honored literature on the subject (from Legislative Drafting by Dickerson to more contemporary sources such as Legal, Legislative, and Rule Drafting in Plain English by Martineau and Salerno).
-The course includes 'hands on" practice of bill and amendment drafting the student undertakes as part of his or her clinical placement and also in the form of assigned drafting exercises.
+The course includes ‘hands on” practice of bill and amendment drafting the student undertakes as part of the student’s clinical placement and also in the form of assigned drafting exercises.
 Legislative practitioners and an instructor with years of experience drafting statutes will supervise these drafting activities.

 *Non-UC Hastings students